MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-prefix-suffix.md

 ---
-title: "Prefix and suffix for naming in extensions"
+title: Prefix and suffix for naming in extensions
-description: "Use a prefix or suffix for names in your extension."
+description: Use a prefix or suffix for names in your extension.
+This rule applies to all objects, including tables, pages, and codeunits.
+This topic explains the benefits and guidelines for using a prefix or suffix."
 author: SusanneWindfeldPedersen
 ms.date: 04/11/2023
 ms.topic: conceptual